Let’s make this the start of a new era for children with SEND

 The Children’s Wellbeing Bill outlined in the King’s Speech is intended to remove barriers to opportunity. … and to ensure that the school system is fair for every child” but the only reference to SEND came in a section about increasing local authority powers on admissions more generally.

-The previous administration failed to deliver on SEND, with many of the prosed practical tools and guidance to help improve consistency and efficiency being slow to appear.
+The previous administration fell short of delivering on SEND, with many of the prosed practical tools and guidance to help improve consistency and efficiency being slow to appear.
 The Department for Education’s SEND and alternative provision improvement plan did not acknowledge fundamental issues with SEND funding and policy.

 Totransform the life chances” of children with SEND we see four key areas the government must prioritise: